mrjgallagher/Teaching-the-general-public-about-financial-trading-algorithms/README.md

 # Teaching the general public about financial trading algorithms.

-Aim : Create in interactive tool to teach user about two selected financial trading algorithms.
+The aim of this project was to create in interactive tool to teach users about two financial trading algorithms.
+The Project set out to :

-Teach users how to operation two trading algorithms.
 Teach users the challenges that these algorithms are designed to tackle.
+Teach users some technically terminology related to the field.
+Provide a working example of the two trading algorithms for the users to operate.
 Teach users about the code implementation of these algorithms .

-Teach users technically terminology related to the field.
-Let users create and add their own algorithms to the teaching tool.
+The project also let users create and upload their own algorithms (in the for of a .jar file) to run and compare against those provide by system.

-Web application was built using a : PostGres Database/ Play framework web server and practical use of numerous client side technologies promoting the use of interactive learning environments
+This Web application was built using the Java Play framework/ PostgresDb and practical use of numerous client side technologies.

+Please check out the Powerpoint for a quick overview !